johnfairh/Bebop/Fw2020/test/notes.md

 * As SM, icons gone from header

 XXS (iPhone SE/8)
-* As XS, locale and brand icon gone from header
+* As XS, trans and brand icon gone from header

 # Header